What are the sources of air pollution at the University of Chicago?

 The University also recycles fluorescent lamps and bulbs, batteries, ballasts, motor oil (5W30 and 10W30), rubber tires, and antifreeze.

 In addition to general waste, the University also generates large quantities of hazardous and non-hazardous chemical wastes.
 These wastes are disposed of following regulatory requirements using a variety of disposal methods including recycling, waste-to-energy, fuel-blending, stabilization and treatment, and incineration.
-Direct to landfill disposal is not permitted unless there is no viable alternate disposal method.

 The University has a computer recycling program free to all departments or a flat charge for the disposal of personal equipment.
 Functional or broken computers, laptops, monitors, keyboards, modems, printers, or scanners can be recycled as part of this program.
 The University refurbishes functional computers donates them to local schools and disposes of non-working machines in an environmentally friendly manner, rather than just dumping them in a landfill.